programaker-project/programaker-docs/docs/developers/bridge-communication-protocol.md

 ## Function calls

-On the **Operations and getters** section we defined a block, which can be run by plaza
+On the **Operations and getters** section we defined a block, which can be run by programaker
 ```json
 {
     "id": "max-num",